 Fear not!
 We’ve done the work for you, researching and tasting Brazil’s best coffee brands.
 In these detailed reviews, we hope to guide you through the jungle of options.
 Still have questions?
 Take a look at our buyer’s guide at the end.

 The 5 Best Brazilian Coffee Brands

-The Brazil Yellow Bourbon from Volcanica is an unusual bean that encapsulates so much of what we want from Brazilian coffee.
-Made up of rare Bourbon beans, a strain of Arabica, this coffee is smooth and mellow, with interesting notes of lemon and almond.
+The Brazil Peaberry from Volcanica is an unusual bean that encapsulates so much of what we want from Brazilian coffee.
+Made up of rare peaberry beans, a strain of Arabica, this coffee is smooth and nutty, with interesting notes of hazelnut and raspberry.

 If you prefer lighter single origins, this medium-roast bean may be a bit too dark, but coffee drinkers who prefer a good all-around cup of coffee will find this roast downright scrumptious.
 Grown at high altitude, this single-origin coffee is full-bodied, highly aromatic, and moderately acidic.